-We follow the recommendations of the International Society of Clinical Densitometry, which suggest that healthy women and men begin regular bone density screenings at age 65.
+We follow the recommendations of the International Society of Clinical Densitometry (ISCD), which suggests that healthy women begin bone density screening at age 65 and healthy men begin at age 70.
 If you are younger than 65, your physician may request a bone density screening based on existing medical conditions or risk factors.

 Bone density screenings require a physician’s order for scheduling.
 Please have your order ready when you call.